godalming123/tinytile/readme.md

  - Drag icon protocol randomly crashes the compositor when your mouse is not hovering a surface
  - When resizing a client with a popup/parent it should keep the popup centered to the parent
  - Sometimes subsurfaces can go offscreen
- - when you reorder windows and then release alt before shift the dialogue stays on screen
 # Done
  - Add font rendering using pango
  - Add a way to close windows with the keyboard